NLCaceres/mlb-team-schedule/README.md

 - Add pyproject.toml + `pip-tools` generated `requirements.txt` via `requirements.in` for better dependency management
 - Configured `tests` directory with `Pytest` by adding a fixture to load the `.env` file as well as a set of `create_app()` oriented fixtures
   - Added tests for utility methods, i.e. Database, datetime class, and endpoint URL helpers
-### Svelte
-- Prep for Svelte 4 by updating package.json completely, in particular to Typescript 5.1 and Node 18
-- Add Vitest for unit testing + `testing-library/Svelte` for Component testing
-  - `Client/Utility` directory nearly completely finished BUT likely needs reorganizing before finishing last few unit tests
-- Use current year to set the schedule year dynamically

 ## Future Changes
-### Flask
 - Migrate from Heroku to Railway
   - Since Railway deployments are always online, cron jobs are much easier!
 The APScheduler package's BackgroundScheduler() should do the trick, so the Flask app can update the database if there are changes to the schedule week to week.